Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

   <div align="center"><figcaption>Loss over 1100 epochs</figcaption></div>
 </figure>

-Meanwhile, the reconstructions output of MAE were plotted every 2 epochs.
+Meanwhile, the reconstructions output of MAE were plotted at every 2 epochs.
 All the reconstructions can be found in the ```train_reconstructions``` folder.
-Figure below shows the reconstruction result on the first epoch and the last epoch.
+Figure below shows the reconstruction result from the 3rd epoch and the last epoch.

 <!--<div align="center"> -->
 <!--  <b>Training Loss of MAE</b>-->